-HP Stage/iX is automatically installed as part of your Fundamental Operating System (FOS) when you update to MPE/iX version 6.5.
+HP Stage/iX is automatically installed as part of your Fundamental Operating System (FOS) when you update to the latest version of MPE/iX.
 It is used in conjunction with HP Patch/iX.
 Refer to Appendix F, "HP Patch/iX Reference," for information about HP Patch/iX.
 HP Stage/iX only needs to be initialized once, then when you run HP Patch/iX, HP Stage/iX capabilities are included.